Philosophical zombie: Zombie arguments

-Q can be false in a possible world if any of the following obtains: (1) there exists at least one invert relative to the actual world (2) there is at least one absent quale relative to the actual world (3) all actually conscious beings are p-zombies (all actual qualia are absent qualia).
+Q can be false in a possible world if any of the following obtains: (1) there exists at least one invert relative to the actual world; (2) there is at least one absent quale relative to the actual world; (3) all actually conscious beings are p-zombies (all actual qualia are absent qualia).

-Another way to construe the zombie hypothesis is epistemically – as a problem of causal explanation, rather than as a problem of logical or metaphysical possibility.
-The "explanatory gap" – also called the "hard problem of consciousness" – is the claim that (to date) no one has provided a convincing causal explanation of how and why we are conscious.
+Another way to construe the zombie hypothesis is epistemically—as a problem of causal explanation, rather than as a problem of logical or metaphysical possibility.
+The "explanatory gap"—also called the "hard problem of consciousness"—is the claim that (to date) no one has provided a convincing causal explanation of how and why we are conscious.
 It is a manifestation of the very same gap that (to date) no one has provided a convincing causal explanation of how and why we are not zombies.

 The philosophical zombie argument can also be seen through the counterfeit bill example brought forth by Amy Kind.
-Amy Kind’s example centers around the idea that you have to imagine a counterfeit 20 dollar bill was made to be exactly like an authentic 20 dollar bill.
+Kind's example centers around a counterfeit 20-dollar bill made to be exactly like an authentic 20-dollar bill.
 This is logically possible.
-And yet the counterfeit bill would not really have the same value.
-Like the critique against Descartes conceivability argument, are people really logically conceiving of zombies when they say they are?
-When philosophers claim that zombies are conceivable, they invariably underestimate the task of conception, and end up imagining something that violates their own definition.
+Yet the counterfeit bill would not have the same value.

-According to Amy Kind, in her book “Philosophy of Mind: the basics”>, The Zombie Argument can be put in this standard form from a dualist point of view:
+According to Kind, in her book Philosophy of Mind: The Basics, the zombie argument can be put in this standard form from a dualist point of view: